 Logo Usage Guidelines

-- Campus units may use the primary logo, extended logo, or unit combination logo in communications.
+- Campus units may use the Institute primary logo, extended logo, or unit combination logo in communications and for branded items purchased from an official licensee.

 - Trademarks (logos and spirit marks) are not to be used in conjunction with tobacco, recreational drugs, gambling products, political symbols, and/or religious symbols.
 For additional restricted items, see the full list.